 Stranding Analysis

-The West Coast Marine Mammal Stranding Network, overseen by the West Coast Regional Office of NOAA’s Protected Resources Division, has recorded opportunistic sightings of marine mammal strandings since the early 1980’s.
+The West Coast Marine Mammal Stranding Network, overseen by the West Coast Regional Office of NOAA’s Protected Resources Division, has recorded opportunistic sightings of marine mammal strandings since the early 1980s.
 Data on Steller and California sea lions that stranded dead on the Washington and Oregon coast from 2010-2018 were analyzed to determine the occurrence of stranded individuals bearing evidence of entanglement.
 Entanglements were assigned to three categories depending on the nature of the entanglement evidence: animals that stranded with the entangling material still present were marked as ‘Active’, animals with evidence of entanglement-related injuries without entangling material present were marked ‘Scar’, and animals showing probable but inconclusive evidence of entanglement were marked ‘Possible’.
-For active entanglements, the entangling material was determined using notes and comments accompanying the stranding record and assigned to one of the categories used during our live surveys (e.g. packing band or flasher).
-Entanglements marked “Possible” were excluded from summary statistics due to inconsistencies in reporting suspicious lesions as potential entanglement evidence.
+For active entanglements, the entangling material was determined using notes and comments accompanying the stranding record and assigned to one of the categories used during our live surveys (e.g. packing band, flasher).
+Entanglements marked ‘Possible’ were excluded from summary statistics due to inconsistencies in reporting suspicious lesions as potential entanglement evidence.

 Statistical Analysis